PoseVLA: Universal Pose Pretraining for Generalizable Vision-Language-Action Policies: Experiment

 \subsection{Evaluation in 3D Grounding Benchmarks}

-\textbf{Baselines.} For the 3D grounding task, we select Qwen3-VL~\cite{qwen3vl2025}, and Seed1.5-VL~\cite{guo2025seed1} and Gemini2.5 pro~\cite{comanici2025gemini} as our primary baselines, as their settings align most closely with our experimental protocol.
-DetAny3D is an open-vocabulary 3D detector that takes prompts as queries; however, it cannot generate 3D bounding boxes directly from text prompts in an end-to-end manner.
-Therefore, we use ground-truth 2D boxes as prompts for DetAny3D.
-In contrast, Qwen3-VL and Seed1.5-VL are recent vision-language models (VLMs) capable of generating 3D object groupings based solely on language prompts.
+\textbf{Baselines.} For the 3D grounding task, we compare against recent open-source and closed-source vision-language models capable of end-to-end 3D spatial grounding directly from language prompts.
+Our open-source baselines include the Qwen3-VL series~\cite{qwen3vl2025} and the Visual Spatial Tuning (VST) models~\cite{yang2025visual}.
+For closed-source baselines, we evaluate against Seed1.5-VL~\cite{guo2025seed1}, Gemini-2.0-Pro~\cite{comanici2025gemini}, and the state-of-the-art Gemini Robotics-ER~\cite{team2025gemini}, as their settings align most closely with our experimental protocol.

 \textbf{Evaluation Metrics.} Following the protocols established in Qwen3-VL \cite{qwen3vl2025} and Seed1.5-VL \cite{guo2025seed1}, we adopt Average Precision (AP) as our primary evaluation metric.
 Each evaluation input consists of an image-text pair, where the textual prompt specifies the target object category.
 To ensure a fair and consistent comparison with existing VLMs, we set the Intersection over Union (IoU) threshold to 0.15 and report mAP@0.15 on the Omni3D test set~\cite{brazil2023omni3d}.
-Since our method is specifically tailored for indoor and tabletop environments, we primarily conduct evaluations on the SUN-RGBD~\cite{song2015sun} and Objectron~\cite{ahmadyan2021objectron} subsets of Omni3D~\cite{brazil2023omni3d}.
+We primarily conduct evaluations on the SUN-RGBD~\cite{song2015sun} and Objectron~\cite{ahmadyan2021objectron} subsets of Omni3D~\cite{brazil2023omni3d}, which cover a wide range of indoor and tabletop environments.
 In line with previous benchmarks, the detection confidence for all predictions is fixed at 1.0 to evaluate the spatial grounding accuracy independently of confidence scoring.

 \textbf{Results and Analysis} Table \ref{tab:spatial_performance} summarizes the 3D spatial grounding performance across various foundational models.
 Our proposed Pose-VLA achieves a substantial performance leap on the \textit{Objectron} dataset, reaching an $AP_{15}$ of 87.3.
 This represents a 16.1\% absolute improvement over the strongest open-source baseline, Qwen3-VL~\cite{qwen3vl2025} (235B, \textit{Thinking}), and a significant margin over closed-source models such as Seed1.5-VL~\cite{guo2025seed1} and Gemini-2.0-Pro~\cite{team2025gemini}.
 On the SUN RGB-D benchmark~\cite{song2015sun}, Pose-VLA delivers a competitive score of 45.5, outperforming all open-source variants and the VST-3B-SFT~\cite{yang2025visual} model, while remaining closely comparable to the state-of-the-art Gemini Robotics-ER~\cite{team2025gemini}.